-Bruce Trail Day is an annual event celebrating Canada's oldest and longest footpath, hosted by the Bruce Trail Conservancy and each of its nine Bruce Trail Clubs.
+Bruce Trail Day is an annual event celebrating Canada's oldest and longest footpath, hosted by the Bruce Trail Conservancy and each of its Bruce Trail Clubs.

-Each Club of the Bruce Trail Conservancy is hosting free guided hikes and family activities to help you explore the Bruce Trail and discover the amazing variety of life along the Niagara Escarpment.
+Join us for free guided hikes and family activities to help you explore the Bruce Trail and discover the amazing variety of life along the Niagara Escarpment.

-Click on a location for more details.
+8 unique locations, each hosted by a Bruce Trail Club.
+Click on a location for details.

 Niagara College (Glendale/Niagara-on-the-lake Campus)

-Hosted by: Niagara Bruce Trail Club (www.niagarabrucetrail.org)
+Hosted by: Niagara Bruce Trail Club (http://niagarabrucetrail.club/wp/)

-Date & Time: Sunday October 5, 2014; 12 pm - 4 pm (last hike leaves at 2 pm)
+Date & Time: Sunday October 6, 2019; 1 pm - 4 pm

 Meet at the "Greenhouse" at Niagara College